Essay Writing Advice

 At Caltech, we investigate some of the most challenging, fundamental problems in science, technology, engineering, and mathematics.
 We are interested in learning more about your engagement with STEM.

-- Tell us how you initially found your interest and passion for science or any STEM topic, and how you have pursued or developed this interest or passion over time.
-(Min: 100 / Max: 200 words)
+- Tell us how you initially found your interest and passion for science or for a particular STEM topic, and how you have pursued or developed your interest or passion over the last few years.

-- Tell us about a STEM-related experience from the last few years and share how and why it inspired your curiosity.
-(Min: 100 / Max: 200 words)
+- Tell us about a meaningful STEM-related experience from the last few years and share how and why it inspired your curiosity.

 Why are we asking this?